xyphro/I3CBlaster/README.md

 # I3CBlaster

 ## What is I3CBlaster?
-I3C Blaster is a firmware image you can flash to your Raspberry PI PICO board to let it act as USB to I3C bridge.
+I3C Blaster is a firmware image you can flash to your Raspberry PI PICO board to let it act as USB to I3C converter.
 Simply add 2 pullup resistors and you are ready to go.

 I3CBlaster has 3 usage schemes:
 * Interactive using a terminal program like Tera-term or Putty